Updated March 2026

-If you have municipal water, you could at some point receive a “Boil Water Notice” from your local water authority.
-Authorities issue these warnings when pathogens enter your water supply (bacteria, viruses, protozoa or parasites) to a level that could cause illness.
-This can happen for a variety of reasons, including equipment failure or broken pipes in the water system, but they most commonly occur after flooding, or other natural disasters.
+Local water authorities issue these warnings when germs or pathogens enter your water supply to a level that could cause illness.
+This can happen for a variety of reasons, including equipment failure or broken pipes in the water system, but in Michigan, they most commonly occur after springtime flooding or major weather events.

 Events like this can cause sewage or contaminants from the ground to seep into the water supply.

-It is essential to follow a Boil Water Notice.
-Exposure to contaminated tap water can lead to a range of illnesses, including gastrointestinal issues, diarrhea, nausea, vomiting, headaches, cramps, and waterborne diseases such as typhoid fever, cholera, and dysentery.
+Exposure to contaminated tap water can lead to a range of illnesses, including gastrointestinal issues, diarrhea, nausea, vomiting, headaches, cramps, and, in rare cases, waterborne diseases such as typhoid fever, cholera, and dysentery.

-What should I do when I receive the order?
 Boil water notices typically come with very specific instructions on how you can use or not use the water, depending on which pathogen is affecting it.
 It’s important to follow these instructions carefully.
 You can either purchase bottled water to use around your home or use boiled tap water.

-How do I boil water to decontaminate it?
-In order to purify contaminated tap water through boiling, bring water to a full rolling boil for one minute and then allow to cool.
+In order to purify contaminated tap water through boiling, bring water to a full rolling boil for one minute and then allow it to cool.
 This helps kill any pathogens present.
 Then, your cooled, boiled water can be safely used and consumed.
 It’s important to avoid actively or passively ingesting tap water that hasn’t been boiled.
 This includes more than just drinking water.

 When to Use Boiled Tap Water or Bottled Water